steskey/CIS263-AUDS/README.md

 - The class will be called ```AUDS```
 - The constructor will take no parameters
+- The data structure will ensure all instance variables and the stored data is private.
 - The data structure will store objects in an array
 - The data structure will initially have space for 100 items
 - The data structure will automatically resize by 50% whenever a user inserts an item that puts it over the currently full value